Peter Phipps (admiral): Early life

 Born on 7 December 1908 in Sydney, Australia, Peter Phipps was the son of Fanny Seymour née McOwen.
-His mother had married Claude Seymour, who was not Phipps' father, earlier in the year in Christchurch, New Zealand.
-Phipps believed that a professor at Canterbury College, Robert Scott, was his father.
-He was raised in Christchurch at his mother's home along with his half-sister.
+His mother had married Claude Seymour.
+He was raised in Christchurch.
 After completing his education at Christchurch Boys’ High School in 1926, he found employment at the National Bank of New Zealand.

 Developing an interest in the sea following sailing trips with Scott, Phipps joined the Sea Scouts.
 He took part in a voyage from Christchurch to Wellington aboard the light cruiser HMS Chatham and a few years later, in 1928, he enlisted in the Royal Naval Volunteer Reserve (RNVR) as an ordinary seaman.
 He was commissioned as an officer two years later.

 In 1933, Phipps moved to Hokitika, on the West Coast, continuing in his career with the National Bank.
 He remained there until 1936, at which time he shifted north, to Wellington.
 He also transferred to the Wellington branch of the RNVR.
 Late the following year, he was involved in a boating accident while in command of a whaler.
 It had capsized while cruising in Wellington Harbour and he freed a sailor that had been trapped in the upturned superstructure.